anshcena/blog/nuxt-capacitor/nuxt-cap integration.md

 **Capacitor** is an open source native runtime for building cross-platform mobile and Progressive Web Apps, with JavaScript, HTML, and CSS.

-For this first we will need a nuxt.js application where we will integrate our capacitor.
+For this first we will need a **nuxt.js** application where we will integrate our capacitor.
 Nuxt.js can be seen from the [docs here](https://nuxtjs.org/docs/2.x/get-started/installation).
 Lets start with adding Capacitor to an existing Nuxt app.

 [Capacitor](https://capacitorjs.com/docs/getting-started) allows to build our app with modern web components that is cross-platform that is  Android, iOS, PWA and electron.

+#### Add CAPACITOR
 To add Capacitor to your web app, run the following commands:

 ```